PratyushSharma18/NotesApp/README.md

 -> RoomDatabase(Entity, SQLite, DAO)

+-> Room is an ORM, Object Relational Mapping library.
+In other words, Room will map our database objects to Java objects.

 -> Data Access Object

 -> Entity(Room allows you to create tables via an entity) which are being accessed through DAO.